stevwyman/stevwyman.github.io/README.md

-# stevwyman.github.io
+# my Notes

-here are some of my notes taken during classes
+here are some of my notes taken during classes:

-Psychology Yale PSYC 110
+* Psychology Yale PSYC 110
-Game Theory from Stanford and Yale (ECON 159)
+* Game Theory from Stanford and Yale (ECON 159)
-Python and web Dev from Harvard's CS50
+* Python and web Dev from Harvard's CS50

 * [Psychology](/psycholgy.md)